 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20269, 20270, 20570, 20853):

-An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG and non-S1G non-HE STA and in Ack, BlockAck and Multi-STA BlockAck frames sent to an HE STA.
-An HE AP indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elements it includes in frames transmitted to the STA.
+An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA.
+An HE AP optionally sets the More Data subfield in Ack, BlockAck and Multi-STA BlockAck frames sent to an HE STA.
+An HE AP indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elements it transmits.

-The QoS Info field is present in the QoS Capability, EDCA Parameter Set, and MU EDCA Parameter Set elements transmitted by an HE AP.
+NOTE 1--The QoS Info field is present in the QoS Capability and in EDCA Parameter Set elements transmitted by an AP and in MU EDCA Parameter Set elements transmitted by an HE AP.

+NOTE 2—A non-HE AP does not explicitly indicate whether it supports setting the More Data subfield to 1 in Ack frames it transmits.(#20269, 20270, 20570, 20853)

 The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA if it from which it has received a frame that contains a QoS Capability element in which the More Data Ack subfield is equal to 1 from the STA and that has one or more ACs that are delivery enabled and that is in PS mode to indicate that the AP has a pending transmission for the STA one of the following conditions is true: